-Despite this, David Petrie, Head of Corporate Finance at ICAEW believes the sector is likely to see some significant deal flow coming through.
+Despite this, David Petrie, Head of Corporate Finance at ICAEW believes there are clear signs of deal flow coming through.

-PE investment in accountancy firms may end
+Window closing for PE investment in accountancy

 He says: “We’re at a particular point in the market at the moment and it will be very interesting to see how it evolves over the next 12 to 18 months.”